Updated on

 Atrial fibrillation ablation treats the chaotic and erratic heart rhythm and is used when medications or cardioversion fail.
 The malfunctioning electrical signals are blocked by tiny scars formed in the heart using heat or cold energy.
 It results in the return of the normal heart rate and rhythm.

 A pacemaker implant is considered in severe cases of atrial fibrillation leading to heart failure.
-A pacemaker is not a treatment for atrial fibrillation but treats bradycardia.
+A pacemaker is not a treatment for atrial fibrillation but may help ensure the heart does not beat too slowly when in atrial fibrillation.

 Exercise, support, counseling, and diet education are all part of cardiac rehabilitation.
 Patients with atrial fibrillation or who have undergone a cardiac procedure may benefit from cardiac rehabilitation.